GabrielCalin/PlotKing/README.md

 - **Chapter Generation**: Automatically create chapter titles and descriptions based on the expanded plot
 - **Validation & Refinement**: Analyze and improve chapter coherence with AI feedback
 - **Interactive UI**: Monitor the generation process in real-time through a Gradio interface
+- **Chapter Verification System** 🆕: After each chapter is generated, an AI model validates it against the original plot and previous chapters.
+If validation fails, the system automatically regenerates the chapter until it passes (up to a set number of attempts).

 ## Architecture

-The application follows a three-step pipeline architecture:
+The application follows a three-step pipeline architecture (plus an iterative validation loop for full chapters):

 ### Step 1: Plot Expander (`step1_plot_expander.py`)
 - Takes a user's short plot description as input